Faith Build Home

 About This Campaign

-Construction will be starting this fall on our Faith Build home at 1121 Avon Street in La Crosse in partnership with the Olson family.
+Construction has started on our Faith Build home at 1121 Avon Street in La Crosse in partnership with the Olson family.

 Habitat for Humanity La Crosse Area was awarded $87,500 from Thrivent Financial as part of their nationwide Faith Build initiative!
 This funding will cover 50% of the overall costs for a new construction home to be built.
 Half the battle has been won, but now we need the support of our local faith community.
 Together, we must join together to raise the remaining 50% through donations, fundraisers, and in-kind gifts.